-Philosophy and Religion courses promote rigorous inquiry involving both analytical and integrative reasoning, and provide crucial tools, for decision-making.
-The focus centrally on the capacities of reasoning and logic, reflection on meaning and values, and texts, issues and questions foundational to many of the world's cultures.
+Philosophy and Religion Studies courses promote rigorous inquiry involving both analytical and integrative reasoning, and provide crucial tools, for decision-making.
+The focus is centrally on the capacities of reasoning and logic, reflection on meaning and values, and texts, issues and questions foundational to many of the world's cultures.
 They contribute significantly to the fulfillment of Rowan's mission to educate students who remain lifelong learners and responsible citizens of diverse communities.

 Here is what Nobel-prize winning philosopher Bertrand Russell writes in his 1912 book The Problems of Philosophy about why we should study philosophy: